shashank1107/Auto-Queuing-System/README.md

-# Auto Queuing System for on demand service providers
+# Auto Queuing System for on-demand service providers

 Database Logic: There are three tables that are created-